Pre-Operative Instructions for Nitrous Oxide (Children)

 - Oral Hygiene: Gently brush and floss your child’s teeth during the first day, avoiding the surgical site.
 Soreness or swelling may make brushing difficult in certain areas, but it’s important to make an effort to keep teeth clean.

 - Pain: discomfort is expected, so you should make sure you give your child acetaminophen or ibuprofen before the numbness from treatment dissipates.
 If pain can’t be relieved with these options, your child may need a prescription with some food on their stomach to prevent nausea.

 Be on the lookout for swelling and inflammation that may occur for the next few days.
 You can use an ice pack or cold compress, alternating 10 minutes on the affected area and 10 minutes off.
 If swelling persists after 24 hours, use warm and moist compresses for 10 minutes on and 10 minutes off.
-Call our office right away if swelling persists after 48 hours.
-Additionally, a fever is common during the first 48 hours, but if this issue persists, contact our office immediately.
+Call our dental office right away if swelling persists after 48 hours.
+Additionally, a fever is common during the first 48 hours, but if this issue persists, contact our dental office immediately.